 It can be costly to go through, so avoid making the mistake of skipping any of the legal requirements which can further tie up your property.
 You’ll need to be patient as the assets of the deceased are analyzed and the rightful inheritors of the estate are determined.
 Executors may need to liquidate the real estate, leading to the probate court distributing the funds evenly among those beneficiaries.

-Certain aspects of this real estate law are common among all jurisdictions, for a valid sale, you’ll want to ensure you’ve rigorously followed all of the legalities for selling your probate property in Atlanta.
+Certain aspects of this real estate law are common among all jurisdictions, for a valid sale, you’ll want to ensure you’ve rigorously followed all of the legalities for selling your probate property in Marietta.

-Once you’ve obtained your certified appraisal, you’ll next want to proceed by filing a petition with the court to sell the probate property in Atlanta.
+Once you’ve obtained your certified appraisal, you’ll next want to proceed by filing a petition with the court to sell the probate property in Marietta.
 While filling out your petition, be certain the information includes any pertinent information about the property along with the method that will be used to complete the sale, be it at an auction or on the open real estate market.
 Submit your petition along with your certified appraisal.
 Once you’ve obtained the court’s approval, you may then proceed with the sale.

 Offer the Property

 For sale, with conditions!
-Now that you can finally take action and sell your probate property in Atlanta, you’ll want to make certain to disclose to your potential buyer that the court’s confirmation of the transaction is required before you can accept, making the offer conditional.
+Now that you can finally take action and sell your probate property in Marietta, you’ll want to make certain to disclose to your potential buyer that the court’s confirmation of the transaction is required before you can accept, making the offer conditional.

 Commonly, once you’ve petitioned the court for a hearing to confirm your sale, you can expect delays on the court calendars ranging from between 20 to 40 days, from the filing date.